 College of DuPage is the official site for administration of the General Educational

 Development (GED) Tests for DuPage County residents.
-GED Testing offers adults who
+Registration to take the GED

 Learning Resources Division